 Not every "white stain" on a wall is efflorescence!

 As you can see by the pictures below, not all white stains are the same.
 While some of them appear to be very similar, a simple test with water will help you determine if you have efflorescence or another variety of white stain.
 Simply spray water on an affected area.
-If the stain disappears when wet and re-appears when dry, most likely it is efflorescence.
-If the stain is still visible, most likely it is not efflorescence.
+If the stain disappears when wet and re-appears when dry, it might be efflorescence.
+If the stain is still visible, it may not be efflorescence.